Latest Blog Posts

 Quick Tip: Sorting Photos

 Instead of trying to sort photos chronologically sort them by topics.
 Photos tell stories.
 By sorting using topics you will get stories on vacations, cars you’ve owned, children’s lives, pets, flowers, scenery etc. Pick any topics that suits your life and start making piles.
-As you’re sorting, get rid of ones that are out of focus, duplicates, one you don’t recognize the people or setting.
+As you’re sorting, get rid of ones that are out of focus, duplicates, ones where you don’t recognize the people or setting.

 Scrapbooking, photo albums or photo boxes